SystemsApproach/ops/provision.rst

 The general idea is as follows.
-For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook.\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized above, and then executed once the management network is online.
+For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook.\ [#]_ These configurations are applied to the Management Server during the manual configuration stage summarized above, once the management network is online.

 .. [#] We gloss over the distinction between *roles* and *playbooks*
        in Ansible, and focus on the general idea of there being a *script* that runs with a set of input parameters.

-The Ansible playbooks instantiate the network services on the Management Server.
+The Ansible playbooks install and configure the network services on the Management Server.
 The role of DNS and DHCP are obvious.
-As for iPXE and Nginx, they are boot servers for the rest of the infrastructure: the compute servers are configured to boot from the former and the fabric switches are configured to boot from the latter.
+As for iPXE and Nginx, they are used to bootstrap the rest of the infrastructure: the compute servers are configured by iPXE delivered over DHCP/TFTP, then loading the scripted OS installation from a Nginx webserver, and the fabric switches receive their Stratum OS package from a webserver.

 In many cases, the playbooks use parameters—such as VLANs, IP addresses, DNS names, and so on—extracted from NetBox. :numref:`Figure
 %s <fig-ansible>` illustrates the approach, and fills in a few details.
-For example, a home-grown Python program (``edgeconfig.py``) extracts data from NetBox and outputs a corresponding set of YAML files, crafted to serve as input to yet another open source tool (*Netplan*), which actually does the detailed work of configuring the network subsystem on the various backend devices.
-More information about Ansible and Netplan is available on their respective web sites.
+For example, a home-grown Python program (``edgeconfig.py``) extracts data from NetBox using the REST API and outputs a corresponding set of YAML files, crafted to serve as input to Ansible, which creates yet more configuration on management and compute systems.
+One example of this is the *Netplan* file, which is used in Ubuntu to manage network interfaces.
+More information about Ansible and Netplan can be found on their respective web sites.

 .. _reading_ansible:
 .. admonition:: Further Reading